Page updated July 31, 2021. Please check this page regularly so we can let you know what we know when we know it!

 If you are over 60 and not working or volunteering in a residential aged care facility, despite what you might have heard, you are only able to receive a Pfizer vaccine if you are actually allergic to the AstraZeneca vaccine, having had your first dose, or you have one of four extremely rare blood clotting disorders - cerebral venous sinus thrombosis, heparin-induced thrombocytopenia/thrombosis, idiopathic splanchnic (mesenteric, portal, splenic) vein thrombosis or antiphospholipid syndrome with thrombosis.
 If you have advice from a specialist that you should have a Pfizer vaccine, please ask them to write a letter stating that and why, and book with QHealth for this (our criteria are set by the Commonwealth Government)

 All adults who are aged 18 years and older are now eligible for an AstraZeneca Covid-19 vaccination, Pfizer is preferred for those under 60 years of age, see above.
 All adults who are aged 40 to 59 years are now eligible for a Pfizer Covid-19 vaccination, see above for additional eligibility for those over the age of 16 who fall into higher risk groups.

 Before your vaccination appointment, you should make sure that your contact and Medicare details are up to date.

-Take a look over the vaccination consent form.
-This is provided for your information, with a printed version available at the clinic on the day.
+Take a look over the vaccination consent form, which is provided for your information.

 If you have allergies/a history of anaphylaxis, are immunocompromised, pregnant, or have various medical conditions such as cancer or bleeding disorders, please read and complete these forms and bring them with you to your vaccination appointment: